Amrutha464/Samsung-riscv/README.md

 These certificates are recognized as highly prestigious in the fields of **RISC-V** and **VLSI design**, making this program a valuable opportunity for students and professionals alike to enhance their expertise in these cutting-edge domains.

-the instructor for this program is Kunal Ghosh.
+The instructor for this program is Kunal Ghosh.

 **Basic Details:**
 **Name**: Amrutha S